LorenaLyu/LorenaLyu.github.io/_pages/about.md

 ### 📹 Stereo Deep Optics (RGBD Imaging)

 In this project, I am seeking a high-fidelity stereo RGBD imaging paradigm that is different from traditional computer vision approaches.
+We utilize a shallow depth-of-field blurred image captured by a binocular simple lens system combined with optimizable optical elements to obtain high-fidelity 3D image.

 <img src='/images/stereo.png'>